Tuesday, August 18, 2026

 Chips & Hardware · Report

-Palantir announced a new intelligent engine using NVIDIA Nemotron open models to help U.S. government agencies deploy cu
+Palantir announced an intelligent engine using NVIDIA Nemotron open models to deliver customizable, secure AI capabiliti

 NVIDIA official — first-hand confirmation of roadmap / product.

-Open source software has long anchored American technology leadership.
-Beginning with the infrastructure that became the internet in 1969, the United States pioneered open source languages like UNIX in 1969 and C in 1972, which enabled subsequent breakthroughs including the Linux Kernel in 1991, GitHub in 2008 and Docker in 2013.
+Open source software has been foundational to American technology leadership since the internet's inception.
+In 1969, DARPA connected four university computers from UCLA, Stanford, UCSB and the University of Utah, establishing the infrastructure that became the internet.
+U.S.-led contributions also drove early programming language innovation with UNIX in 1969 and C at Bell Labs in 1972, followed by subsequent breakthroughs including the Linux Kernel in 1991, GitHub in 2008 and Docker in 2013.

-Today open models make frontier-level AI broadly accessible while preserving control through transparency.
-They enable enterprises and government agencies to inspect, adapt and deploy AI in sensitive environments, which is essential for national security, corporate sustainability and industrial innovation.
-With domain-optimized harnesses, strong open models can deliver frontier capabilities while customers retain control over proprietary data, model weights and deployment environments.
+Today, open models are making frontier-level AI broadly accessible while enabling control through transparency.
+They allow enterprises and government agencies to inspect, adapt and deploy AI in sensitive environments, which is essential for national security, corporate sustainability and industrial innovation.
+When paired with domain-optimized harnesses, strong open models can deliver frontier capabilities while helping customers retain control over proprietary data, model weights and deployment environments.

 Read the original

-Palantir announced a new intelligent engine… · Slicast
+Palantir announced an intelligent engine using… · Slicast